Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 // const response =
 ```

-Here you can use the [Fetch web API](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch) to call your chat API.
+Here you can use the [Fetch Web API](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch) to call your chat API.
 The URL of the API is already available in the `apiUrl` property.

 In the body of the request, you should pass a JSON string containing the messages located in the `options.messages` property.